equisoide/react-mui-ts-steps/README.md

    - `public/index.html` is the page template
    - `src/index.tsx` is the TypeScript entry point

   You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by webpack.
-You need to put any TypeScript and CSS files inside `src`, otherwise webpack won’t see them.
+You need to put any TypeScript and SCSS files inside `src`, otherwise webpack won’t see them.

   Only files inside public can be used from `public/index.html`.